Sbilin/GC-Wii-Linux-Kernels/README.md

 Password: delta
 *Root password is the same (delta)

-For those who are looking to create their own Debian setup and perfer an interactive GUI, take a look at Farter's blog in the link below:
+For those who are looking to create their own Debian setup and prefer an interactive GUI, take a look at Farter's blog in the link below:

 		http://fartersoft.com/blog/2011/08/17/debian-installer-for-wii/